ravi6446/2019_DEV_019/README.md

  ## Install Android Studio
 Install Android studio from following link https://developer.android.com/studio/?gclid=EAIaIQobChMInqyfyIed3wIV0g0rCh2SKgGXEAAYASAAEgJEcPD_BwE
--  After installing android studio check if the Android Emulator is installed, if not  click **Tools > SDK Manager** select the **SDK Tools** component in the Android Studio and install Android Emulator.
+-  After installing android studio check if the Android Emulator is installed.
+-  If not installed, click **Tools > SDK Manager**  in  Android Studio and select the **SDK Tools** component and install Android Emulator.

 # Run application
 **For downloading the apk of the game use following link**